-I am a designer who spends most of her time practicing and teaching in the areas of web design and development at the University of Lethbridge.
-As you may have noticed, I also have a deep interest in data visualization stemming from my graduate studies in the MFA - New Media program at the UofL, where my thesis focused on the design of public interest information visualizations with considerations of bias, apathy, and data-literacy.
+I'm a designer/developer from Calgary, Alberta, now teaching and practicing web design and development at the University of Lethbridge in the Department of New Media.
+I received my MFA in New Media from the UofL in 2015, where my thesis focused on the design of public interest information visualizations.
 The project that emerged was a design/science collaboration visualizing 60 years of climate data for localized regions across Alberta.
 The work was presented in a public exhibition at the James Foster Penny Building in May 2014 and a section of it has since been adapted into a web app.

 2014 MFA New Media Thesis

 Supervisor: Leanne Elias

 This thesis is an analysis of the application of information visualization and design to wicked problems, a class of problems whose complexity, interconnectedness and fluctuation make them extremely difficult to resolve, and serves as a supporting document for my studio research and practice.
 In this paper, I identify challenges that emerge with information visualizations of wicked problems and describe methods for addressing these challenges through my practice-based research project.
 Using climate data provided by Dr. Stefan W. Kienzle, Associate Professor of Hydrology and GIS at the University of Lethbridge, my research project attempts to use information visualization to communicate the climate data by applying design strategies that explore the relationship between aesthetic and functionality.

 Presented at the DRS Conference 2014, Umea, Sweden